 History tells us that the first Lebkuchen appeared in the medieval period around the city of Ulm, in the region of Bavaria, South Germany.
 The old city of Nürnberg made the Lebkuchens recipe “honey cake” in the 1500s popular.

-Nürnberg is also popular for making some of the best candied fruits in central Europe, which explains how the fruits ended up to be part of the traditional decoration on the Lebkuchen, together with nuts such as almonds.
+Nürnberg is also popular for making some of the best candied fruits in central Europe, as in candied orange peel, which explains how the fruits ended up to be part of the traditional decoration on the Lebkuchen, together with nuts such as almonds.

 This Lebkuchen recipe is better used for smaller shapes.
-Therefore, this Lebkuchen recipe is not suited for a gingerbread house or for bigger Lebkuchen hearts.
+That is why this Lebkuchen recipe is not suited for a gingerbread house or for bigger Lebkuchen hearts.

 Making this flavorful cookies is a great thing to do with the family.
 The dough is very well suited for children hands and in fact most children learn to bake with the easy to handle Lebkuchen dough.